-We compare the evaluation results between the default hard-matching strategy and the soft-matching strategy for related sub-tasks, and show them in Table~\ref{tab: comparison_hard_soft}.
-For space reasons, we only report results of one dataset for each sub-tasks.
-We set the threshold $\gamma$ to 0.5.
-See the Appendix~\ref{appendix: notes_soft_matching} for the threshold value's details.
-From the Table~\ref{tab: comparison_hard_soft}, it can be seen that \textbf{the soft-matching strategy delivers consistent and significant performance gains, with up to 14.53 F1 value.} Interestingly, the improvement on simple sub-tasks is much more noticeable, i.e., ABSA task has a higher overall performance gains than EE task.
+We compare the evaluation results between the default hard-matching strategy and the soft-matching strategy for related sub-tasks and show them in Table~\ref{tab: comparison_hard_soft}.
+For space reasons, we only report the results of one dataset for each sub-tasks.
+From Table~\ref{tab: comparison_hard_soft}, it can be seen that \textbf{the soft-matching strategy delivers consistent and significant performance gains, with up to 16.50 F1 value}.
+Interestingly, the improvement on simple sub-tasks is much more noticeable, i.e., ABSA tasks have generally higher overall performance gains than EE tasks.
 Further, although the soft-matching strategy brings significant gains, it does not reach a comparable level with SOTA methods.
 This is still consistent with the conclusions of Section~\ref{sec: performance}.